proxmox/proxmox-backup/docs/introduction.rst

 Proxmox Backup uses a `Client-server model`_.
 The server is responsible to store the backup data, and provides an API to create backups and restore data.
-It is also possible to manage disks and other resources using this API.
+It is also possible to manage disks and other server side resources using this API.

 A backup client uses this API to access the backed up data, i.e. ``proxmox-backup-client`` is a command line tool to create